PaulKinlan/paul.kinlan.me/content/en/2010-11-30-chrome-extension-post-to-buzz-the-basics.markdown

 </div>

 <p>This is great, we now have user interaction.
 If you reload your extension and click it, it tells you the url that the user is currently on.
-But still it doesn&rsquo;t do anything that useful.</p>
+But still it doesn't do anything that useful.</p>

 <p>Now lets make it useful.
 We are going to use the API exposed by the Buzz system, to allow you <a href="http://code.google.com/apis/buzz/buttons_and_gadgets.html#hyperlink_api">create html widgets</a> and hack it a little so that we can open a new tab to allow the user of the extension to post to Buzz.
 However, to open a new tab you need to use the <code>chrome.tabs</code> <a href="http://code.google.com/chrome/extensions/tabs.html">API</a> and this requires special permission, so the first thing to do is ask for it in the manifest.</p>